bmc/passwordthing-scala/README.md

 ## Database

-By default, *PasswordThing* uses [SQLite][], because I wanted a portable, file- based database.
-Among other things, it's easier to store a file-based database on an encrypted partition, which isn't a bad thing for a database that contains web site passwords.
+By default, *PasswordThing* uses [SQLite][], because I wanted a portable, single-file database.
+Among other things, it's easier to store a single-file database on an encrypted partition, which isn't a bad thing for a database that contains web site passwords.